roshjogers/Josh-Rogers-Portfolio/README.md

 ## Creating A Portfolio Website

-In order to show my work to potential employers, I made this portfolio site so it would be easy to see projects I have made, find out my contact information and learn about me.
+In order to show my work to potential employers, I made this portfolio site so it would be easy to see projects I have made, find out my contact information.
+I made it responsive to minimizing the screen so that it would look good on tablets and mobile devices.

 ## Installation